 Esther and Jerry Hicks married shortly after her divorce.

 By all public accounts, the marriage was happy, the pair well-matched.
-But friends say Esther eventually resented Jerry as “controlling.”
+But friends say Esther eventually resented Jerry as “controlling” as fame and fortune changed family dynamics.

-Abraham-Hicks along with their version of the Law of Attraction arrived about five years later.
+Abraham-Hicks along with their version of the Law of Attraction arrived about five years into their marriage.

-Jerry read books from the New Thought Movement, which included the Law of Attraction among its claims.
-He use its tools, teaching how-tos about the wealth he claims he created prior to Abraham-Hicks.
+By then, Jerry discovered books written during the 1920s New Thought Movement, The Law of Attraction originated there.
+Jerry used its tools, teaching how-tos about the wealth he claims he created prior to Abraham-Hicks.

 Abraham-Hicks meets Seth